Hard-Boiled Haggerty (film): Plot

-After bringing down yet another German pilot and escaping uninjured from his burning aircraft, Haggerty (Milton Sills) and his buddy, aircraft machinist Klaxon (Arthur Stone), head for Paris, albeit without an official leave of absence.
-In escaping from M.P.'s, Haggerty takes refuge in a room occupied by Germaine Benoit (Molly O'Day).
-Love soon springs up, and Haggerty decides to reform, returning to Major Cotton (Mitchell Lewis) with this resolution.
+After bringing down yet another German pilot and escaping uninjured from his burning aircraft, Haggerty and his buddy, aircraft machinist Klaxon, head for Paris, albeit without an official leave of absence.
+In escaping from M.P.'s, Haggerty takes refuge in a room occupied by Germaine Benoit.
+Love soon springs up, and Haggerty decides to reform, returning to Major Cotton with this resolution.
 He is unprepared, however, to be awarded a medal for his actions as a fighter pilot.

-Major Cotton, when introduced to Germaine at the officers' ball, recognizes her as "Go-Go" (Molly O'Day), a notorious cabaret dancer, and tries to tell Haggerty who she really is.
+Major Cotton, when introduced to Germaine at the officers' ball, recognizes her as "Go-Go", a notorious cabaret dancer, and tries to tell Haggerty who she really is.
 Haggerty angrily knocks him down, and they are both arrested.
 At the trial, the major tells his story and Germaine confesses.
 After the Armistice, it develops that Go-Go is actually Germaine's sister, and that Germaine was trying to protect her.
 The two lovers Germaine and Haggerty are finally reunited.